starbeamjs/starbeam/workspace/docs/src/content/docs/frameworks/ember.md

 ## Explicit bridge objects

-`fromStarbeam()` remains available for lower-level integrations that need a stable object with explicit disconnect lifecycle.
+Use `fromStarbeam()` for lower-level integrations that need a stable object with explicit disconnect lifecycle.
 Most app-facing Ember reads do not need it.

 ## Notes